tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 ### Maven

-- A software project management tool that manages a project's build, reporting and documentation
+- A declarative software project management tool that manages a project's build, reporting and documentation
 - Generate deployable artifacts from source to repository
 - Manages project dependencies
 - Can generate jar, war, ear, test results, metrics, javadoc